giannan-mods/bondage-framework/README.md

 - Toggle enemies such as the Lewd Bandit or the Forest Witch having skills that bind party members.
 - Toggle enemies such as the Lewd Bandit or the Mountain Barbarian having skills that hold onto party members.
 - Toggle random traps appearing in the overworld.
 Also makes existing base game traps random.
+- Toggle party members being naked when they have no armor equipped.

 Right now, all of them are disabled by default, to keep to the vanilla experience as much as possible.
 Feel free to enable whichever you feel like though.